Purpose: Sponsorship of genetic themed meetings not organised directly by the Genetics Society.

 The Genetics Society receives several requests from members each year to sponsor meetings in the field of genetics.
 These meetings are usually one-off meetings with an ad hoc organising committee and may be partly sponsored by another Society.
 The guidelines below indicate a review process for applications and the conditions that must be met for the award of Genetics Society sponsorship.

-Please note: these grants are to be used towards the organisation of a meeting and not towards the attendance of a meeting.
+Please note: these grants are to be used towards the organisation of a meeting and not towards the attendance of a meeting, but should include a Carer’s Award to allow those with responsibilities to attend.
 Meetings should be based in, or have strong links with, the UK.

 Review of applications

 Members may apply at any time of the year and we encourage members to submit at least three months in advance of their event to allow the application to be reviewed.
 Applications will be sent to the Scientific Meetings Secretary for review at the end of each month.

 Once you have logged in to the mySociety membership portal, please select “Me and the GS” followed by “Grants” from the options at the top of the page, and then choose the one-off meeting sponsorship award.

 The application will be circulated to the full committee for review.
 The review will

 cover suitability of the meeting for Genetics Society sponsorship and level of support requested.